algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/weeklyReport2.md

 ## **Achievements**

-- Find the technologie used
+- Find the technologies that would be used for this project
 - Clarify the project
-- Start to develop the MockUp
+- Start to develop the mock-up

 ---

 ## **Challenges & Risks**

-- Learn how to use the technologie choose.
+- Learn how to use the technologies chosen
 - Create a pleasure MockUp for the client

 ---

-## **Priorities for Next Week**
+## **Priorities For Next Week**

 - Finsh the MockUp and ask for an approve
 - Start the developpement
-- Finish the functional spécification
+- Finish the functional specification

 ---